oracle-livelabs/oci/deploying-oci-streaming-service/stream-pools/stream-pools.md

 When you create a stream, you need to specify whether it should become a member of an existing stream pool, or a member of a new, automatically created stream pool.
 There is no limit to the number of stream pools you can create.

+### Objectives

+- Provision a stream pool
+- Provision a stream.

+### Prerequisites

+- This lab assumes you are logged in your account.
+- You have the access to the cloud shell.

-## Task 1 :Working with Stream Pools
+## Task 1: Working with Stream Pools

 1. check for the existing set of stream-pools you have in your compartment